Live

 When I look at a week where I missed three days of logging, I ask myself: what was happening?
 I might not have logged, but I usually remember the general picture.
 Was work stressful?
 Was I sleeping badly?
 Was there a specific trigger?

-More importantly, when I see a fresh gap forming in my tracking — two or three days without logging — I now treat that as a soft alarm.
+More importantly, when I see a fresh gap forming in my tracking (two or three days without logging), I now treat that as a soft alarm.
+Your data often knows before you do, and gaps are part of that data.
 Not “oh no, I need to log right away” but “huh, I’ve stopped logging.
 Why?
 Is something going on that I should pay attention to?”
 The gap itself becomes a prompt for self-awareness.

 What this means for design